sarambos/Grocery-Store-Manager/README.md

 ## How to compile:

-g++ project2.cpp -o project2
+g++ grocery.cpp -o grocery

 ## How to run:

-./ project2
+./ grocery

 # Grocery Store Management System